 “How would your help-a-thon positively influence our community?
 How does working together as a team strengthen community-building?”

-Written by Michelle Benson, Responsive Classroom Chief Professional Learning Officer
+Michelle Benson is the Responsive Classroom Chief Professional Learning Officer.